 Blackhawks vs. Golden Knights: Betting Trends, Odds, Advanced Stats

-The Vegas Golden Knights (5-0, on a five-game winning streak) hit the road against the Chicago Blackhawks (2-3) at United Center.
-The matchup on Saturday, October 21 starts at 8:00 PM ET on ESPN+, NBCS-CHI, and SCRIPPS.
+The Vegas Golden Knights (7-0) bring a seven-game win streak into a home matchup with the Chicago Blackhawks (2-5), who have lost three straight, on Friday, October 27 at 6:00 PM ET on NHL Network, NBCS-CHI, and SCRIPPS.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.